Baking Diary – Log 7 – 08.05.2012

 Your croissant may leak out bit butter, but it is OK.
 If your croissants leak out a lot of butter, like pools of them under each croissant, it indicates that your croissants are under-proofed.

 After 10 minutes, your oven and your apartment should smell wonderfully buttery.
-Bear always inhales and exhales pleasantly in this heavenly atmosphere and constantly asks: When will they be ready, honey?
-I always answer: “Just a bit more, pumpkin!” and he’ll hum like a little boy in the Christmas morning.
+I always inhales and exhales pleasantly in this heavenly atmosphere.

 After 20 minutes, your croissant is done.
 It should have rather golden brown color, not just golden.
 It should expand quite much and feel very light-weighted comparing with its look.